Using Markdown with Eleventy

 <dd><p>Definition of Term 2.</p></dd>

-</dl>Markdown extensions for definition lists typically enable syntax like this to define definition lists containing paragraphs in the definitions:
+</dl>Markdown extensions for definition lists typically support syntax that allows paragraphs to be nested within the definitions:

 Paragraph before the definition list.